meghanhkoon/Election_Analysis/README.md

 # Analysis of the Election Audit

 ## Overview of the Election Audit

 In this election audit, we are helping Tom, a Colorado Board of Elections employee audit a recent US congressional election in Colorado.
-We were tasked with reporting the:

-- total number of votes cast
+We were tasked with reporting the total number of votes cast, total number of votes for each candidate, the percentage of votes for each candidate, and the winner of the election based on popular vote.

+***Purpose:*** After completing these tasks using Python software and coding scripts, we were then asked to help the election committee to complete an audit for:

 - the voter turnout for each county
 - the percentage of votes from each county out of the total count
 - the county with the highest turnout

-- total number of votes for each candidate
-- the percentage of votes for each candidate
-- the winner based on popular vote
+## Process for Obtaining our Results

 Instead of using Excel, we are writing code in Python to automate our results for future congressional districts.
 The plan is to: